changesets/changesets/.changeset/kind-beds-divide.md

 "@changesets/git": patch
 ---

-Fixes `getCurrentCommitId` so that the returned value doesn't contain quotation marks.
+Fixed `getCurrentCommitId` so that the returned value doesn't contain quotation marks on some Windows machines.